fontforge/designwithfontforge.com/en-US/Line_Spacing.md

 <img src="images/ascents-descents.png" alt="">

 There are three sets of values: Win Ascent and Descent, Typo Ascent and Descent, and HHead Ascent and Descent.
 You should set all the Ascents to be the same as the Ascent value you noted in the General tab.
-Next, you shold set all of the Descents to be the same as the Descent value you noted in the General tab, with one important exception: you must make the Typo Descent number <em>negative</em>.
+Next, you should set all of the Descents to be the same as the Descent value you noted in the General tab, with one important exception: you must make the Typo Descent number <em>negative</em>.
 Leave the value the same, but put a minus sign in front of it.
 Finally, uncheck all of the "is offset" options.

 These settings will give you a sensible starting point.
 You can now proceed to test your font with this line spacing and make incremental adjustments until you arrive at eye-pleasing result.